Scroll down for details of more than 120 bike shops & mechanics across Portugal.

 In the area around Quatro Estradas/Pereiras, which is just off the N125 and about 8km roughly SW of town (closer to Loulé’s railway station) there are two more bike shops: S-Bikes and Bikeland.
 Due south of town, in Almancil, there is Martin’s E-bike (which also sells ordinary bikes).
 All of these latter three also do cycle rental.

-OLHÃO: There are several options here – thanks to John Shepherd for the information.
+OLHÃO: There are a couple of options here – thanks to John Shepherd for the information.

-Nelson Vitorino Bikes (or NV Bikes) have a large branch on the N125, which is the main road through town.
+Like A Pro (formerly known as NV Bikes) has a large branch on the N125, which is the main road through town.
 Their workshop seems to be fully equipped, and pretty well state of the art if the stock of bikes is anything to go by, according to John Shepherd.
 Lots of accessories and spares.
 At least some of the staff speak English.

 On The Rocks builds up fixed-wheel bikes, so clearly has some form of workshop.
 Bikes (including Portugal’s own Yé-Yé bikes) for sale, and spares.
 John Shepherd says: “No-one speaking English when I was there, but very helpful and enthusiastic.”

 There’s also a traditional Portuguese bike shop at Avenida da República 90/92 (next to Café Ice), where they speak no English but definitely seem to know their stuff.